ccdcoe/CDMCS/Moloch/wise/README.md

   * Sessions view only shows `owner` field, but it should also show `type`;
   * Add a new field into the JSON data structure (be creative), verify that this field appears in all relevant sessions;
     * **Advanced** Make that field non mandatory.
 For example, our vagrant box could also have a field `bigbrother` that is missing from `8.8.8.8`, but that should not break your buffer!
-  * **Advanced** Both source and destination IP-s are looked up, but directionality does not reflect in returned field.
+  * **Brainteaser** Both source and destination IP-s are looked up, but directionality does not reflect in returned field.
 Fix that!
+    * Investigate `getTuple` function if working on it.

 ## Getting fancy